csplib/csplib/Problems/prob023/specification.md

 Title:    Magic Hexagon
 Proposer: Toby Walsh
+Category: Design and configuration
+          Combinatorial mathematics
-Category: Design and configuration, Combinatorial mathematics, Games and puzzles
+          Games and puzzles

 A magic hexagon consists of the number 1 to 19 arranged in a hexagonal pattern: